• Skip to primary navigation

 Island County Commissioner Melanie Bacon’s Weekly Newsletter

-• There was no general public comment.
+• There was no general public comment offered to the Board this week.

-• Tentative Upcoming Board of County Commissioners (BOCC) Public Hearings (held during board meetings beginning at 10 am, unless otherwise noted):
+• Tentative Upcoming Board of County Commissioners (BOCC) Public Hearings (held during board meetings, beginning at 10 am, unless otherwise noted):

 • Tuesday March 17: Driftwood Shores Franchise